johnbillion/action-wordpress-plugin-attestation/README.md

 ## Can I call this action within a reusable workflow?

-Yes, but be aware that when a consumer verifies an attestation they need to use the name of the repo containing the workflow file that performed the attestation.
-If the reusable workflow is in the same repo as your plugin then there's no problem, but if your reusable workflow lives in a different repo then they'll need to use the name of that repo.
+Yes, but be aware that when a consumer uses `gh attestation verify` or any other tool to verify an attestation _they need to use the name of the repo that contains the workflow file that performed the attestation_.
+If the reusable workflow is in the same repo as your plugin then there's no problem, but if your reusable workflow lives in a different repo then they'll need to know and use the name of that repo during verification.

 ## TODO